Gatsby (sandwich): Recipe

 There is no standard recipe for a Gatsby, but it is usually offered in a long (one foot or more) French-style bread roll cut crosswise.
 Other breads used may include hot dog buns or roti flat breads, although a filled roti is usually referred to as a salomie.
 The sandwich is made large to be shared, usually four ways.
 The filling of a Gatsby comprises chips with any number of other ingredients such as meats, fish and eggs.
-Meat fillings may include chargrilled steak, masala steak, chicken, polony sausage, Vienna sausage and Russian sausage.
+Meat fillings may include chargrilled steak, masala steak, chicken, polony sausage, Vienna sausage, Bacon and Russian sausage.
 Fried or pickled fish, calamari, curry and eggs are also frequently offered.
 The fillings are commonly dressed with achar pickles or peri peri sauce.

 Although the Gatsby is typically made with meat fillings, vegan versions can be found that are usually made by substituting the meat with marinated soy.
 Healthier versions can also be found, using ingredients such as beans which are said to significantly reduce cholesterol and fat levels.